The Regeneration Trilogy / Regeneration

 As late as the 1990s, Pat Barker put her novel-writing finger on several of the most recent ways we've revised our thinking about ourselves as a result of the war.
 And she placed her dramas working through those issues among the people at that earlier place and time—namely among the doctors and their soldier patients being treated for shell shock at an Edinburgh hospital during the so-called Great War.
 They're in the war but at enough distance from the terrible action to let them—us—reflect on what they were going through.

 Barker's common but affecting prose, heavy on the everyday dialogue, makes us comfortable in the refit.
 I don't know what readers in those years of war, and in its following years of supposed recovery, would have thought of Barker's exploration of what we now call post-traumatic stress disorder, gay rights, class conflict, anti-war activism and hints of feminism.
-But for us readers of Regeneration, The Eye in the Door and The Ghost Road, it all comes across entirely natural—both in its back-then context and with today's different understanding.
+But for us readers of Regeneration, The Eye in the Door and The Ghost Road, it all comes across naturally—both in its back-then context and with today's different understanding.

 But Barker's is a more modern psychological examination.
 The putative protagonist is a psychiatrist drawn from real life, Dr. W.H.R.
 Rivers, who, like the soldiers he tries to heal, is conflicted about the war and faces his own nervous issues.
 However, another historical figure, Siegfried Sassoon, dominates the first novel in the trilogy, Regeneration (1991).
 At the opening of the novel, as in real life, the well-known poet, who has been decorated for bravery in battle, issues a public declaration protesting the war and is brought under the care of Rivers.
 Much of the novel is taken up with discussions between Sassoon and Rivers, as well as with Sassoon's visiting poet friends and fellow soldiers, Wilfred Owen and Robert Graves, each of whom has a slightly different take on his duty in the war.